-Each asylum office has its own system for pulling files scheduled for an interview.
+While digital records are available electronically and do not require the asylum office to specifically pull the file, each asylum office has its own system for pulling paper files scheduled for an interview.
 At a minimum, the system must ensure that:

-- A-files activated from the file room are assigned to a responsible party in the system of records in such a way that they are traceable throughout the processing of the Form I-589. - The A-files of all applicants scheduled for an interview are in the Asylum Office.
-If the Asylum Office cannot locate an A-file by the date of the interview, the staff responsible for distributing A-files on interview days must be informed.
-An applicant whose A-file is not in the Asylum Office, and who appears for his or her interview, may not be interviewed unless the applicant has a copy of his or her Form I-589 and systems records (CPMS Query) indicate that he or she has complied with the biometrics collection requirement. - The applicant's A-number is checked in PCQS-DOJ-EOIR prior to the interview to confirm whether immigration proceedings have been initiated and EOIR has jurisdiction over the Form I-589.
-In some instances, an NTA is filed and docketed with EOIR after the date an individual files a Form I-589 with USCIS.
-Asylum office personnel must again search PCQS-DOJ-EOIR prior to adjudication to determine whether the applicant has been placed in proceedings since the last check.
-The result is printed out for all A- and T-files.
+- Paper files activated from file storage are assigned to a responsible party in the system of records in such a way that they are traceable throughout the processing of the Form I-589. - Any paper A-files of all applicants scheduled for an interview are physically in the Asylum Office prior to the day of interview.
+If the Asylum Office cannot locate a paper file by the date of the interview, the staff responsible for distributing files for interviews must be informed.
+If the paper file that includes the Form I-589 is not accessible to the Asylum Office and the applicant appears for their interview, the applicant may be interviewed, in the discretion of the Asylum Office, only if the applicant has brought a copy of their Form I-589 and systems records (Global, CPMS Query) indicate that they complied with the biometrics collection requirement.